 Clark hosts lectures and events throughout the year that highlight global business issues and successful business leaders" career paths.
 Past speakers have included Matt Goldman, Clark alumnus and co-founder of the Blue Man Group; Michael Eskew, chairman and CEO of UPS; and Natalie Gustafson, Emmy award-winning television producer.
 Past events have included a speakers" panel on the current mortgage crisis and a workshop on effective communication.

 All Clark first years are assigned a faculty advisor who may or may not be associated with their future major.
-Therefore, the Program Manager in the Graduate School of Management is available as an advisor for those not yet enrolled in the Management programs.
-The Program Manager helps students choose their courses and plan their time at Clark based on their academic and career goals.
+Therefore, the Program Director in the Graduate School of Management is available as an advisor for those not yet enrolled in the Management programs.
+The Program Director helps students choose their courses and plan their time at Clark based on their academic and career goals.
 Once students declare their major in Management, they are assigned to a Management faculty advisor.
 Faculty advisors meet with all of their advisees throughout the year to ensure they are on track to complete degree requirements and are doing well in their courses.
 They also serve as a resource for career and academic advice.

 Students from all majors can apply to the accelerated MBA and MSF program, commonly known as the "fifth-year" programs.
 Each year, students with majors in management, social sciences and the sciences are accepted into the accelerated MBA and MSF program.
 Therefore, we encourage undergraduate students to pick their majors based on their personal and academic interests.

-Keep in mind, however, that both accelerated degrees have prerequisite requirements, and students are encouraged to meet with the Program Manager in the Graduate School of Management early on to ensure that they are planning their academic paths correctly.
+Keep in mind, however, that both accelerated degrees have prerequisite requirements, and students are encouraged to meet with the Program Director in the Graduate School of Management early on to ensure that they are planning their academic paths correctly.

 Q. Are there any specific requirements for students planning on pursuing the Accelerated MSF degree?